TrellixVulnTeam/swahilipython_SCMU/Doc/faq/gui.rst

 ----

-Python bindings for `the FLTK toolkit <http://www.fltk.org>`_, a simple yet powerful and mature cross-platform windowing system, are available from `the PyFLTK project <http://pyfltk.sourceforge.net>`_.
+Python bindings for `the FLTK toolkit <http://www.fltk.org>`_, a simple yet powerful and mature cross-platform windowing system, are available kutoka `the PyFLTK project <http://pyfltk.sourceforge.net>`_.

 OpenGL